CenturyLinkCloud/mdw/docs/_docs/guides/SetupGuideForTomcat.md

 - If the Servers view is not visible in your current perspective, from the menu select Window > Show View > Other > Server > Servers.
 You should see your Tomcat 8 server in this view.
 You can double-click the server to edit its configuration.
 Expand the Timeouts section, change the start timeout value to 3600 seconds, and hit Ctrl-S to save your changes.
 Then close the editor.
    ![alt text](../images/addTomcatServer3.png "addTomcatServer3")

+##### Note: You must have a workflow project created before you can add it to the server instance.
-- Before you start the server, you will need to add your Workflow project to your server instance.
-Right click the server instance, select `Add and Remove` and select the MyWorkflow from the left pane and click the Add to move it to the right pane.
-Note: You must have a workflow project before you can add it to the server instance.
+- Right click the server instance, select `Add and Remove` and select the MyWorkflow from the left pane and click the Add to move it to the right pane.

    ![alt text](../images/addTomcatServer4.png "addTomcatServer4")